The Spirituality of Love Presentation

 - Love has emotional components.
 We are going to talk about them just a little bit.

 - Love also has ethical components.
-Those are the aspects I'd like to spend most of this lesson on.
+Those are the aspects I'd like to spend most of this Presentation on.

 The Chinese philosopher and spiritual leader Lao Tzu said that "to love someone deeply gives you strength.
 Being loved by someone deeply gives you courage."
 This is love in its ethical and emotional aspects.
 It is not just wanting to be with someone.
 It is not possession.
 It is not neediness.
 It is strength.